Dividend Safety Net Is Still A Concern As National Grid Shares Bounce Back (NYSE:NGG)

 I believe that in this scenario, the way a company responds is extremely significant and NGG's response has been exemplary.
 The company has clearly outlined its stance, applying emphasis on the need to uphold reliant and resilient electricity networks.
 I do believe this will resonate with Ofgem to some extent as the safety of its networks and the service to UK citizens is paramount.
 National Grid also highlighted its transition to net-zero carbon emissions, which as many readers know will be central policies for both the UK and the United States over the coming years.
 National Grid is a colossal electricity and gas utility company in terms of size and will play a huge part in delivering those policies.
 If National Grid does not offer a reasonable return to shareholders, then its ability to raise money in the market will be severely restricted, which may put a squeeze on capital expenditure.

 However, the primary concern in relation to the response and Ofgem's final decision relates to National Grid's shareholders.
-As a private company that pays a substantial amount of cash to its shareholders via dividends, National Grid's dividends may look vulnerable in a UK seriously affected by Covid-19.
+As a private company that pays a substantial amount of cash to its shareholders via dividends, National Grid's dividends may look vulnerable in the UK seriously affected by Covid-19.
 As a country that is more socially geared than the US, Ofgem would argue that National Grid is returning too much money to shareholders through its hefty 5.2% dividend yield.
 Another issue for National Grid is their international expansion in terms of their increasing US position which Ofgem may see as a distraction from the core purpose of the company.
 Ofgem may take a view that excess profits at National Grid are being diverted into US expansion.
 The reasons stated put National Grid on a potentially weak footing in its negotiations with Ofgem and may explain why Ofgem offered its first, rather tough proposal.
 Investors must remember that National Grid has a monopoly on the electricity networks in the UK and so has zero competition - that is why government-created entities like Ofgem exist to ensure reasonable prices to consumers and reasonable payouts to shareholders and management.

 Although National Grid stresses the need to maintain networks, it doesn't appear the company is putting the necessary plans in place to achieve that.
 In more negative developments, Ofgem and National Grid are still fighting over a potential record £66.6 million fine for the poor quality of NGG's network business plan.
 This is indeed extremely poor for a multi-billion dollar company that has a monopoly on electricity distribution in the UK.
 That the company is accused of failing to have its facility plans up to standard simply isn't good enough.
 This also undermines the company's point about maintaining its networks and will make it more likely that Ofgem will stick with their current proposal.